Electricity pricing: Rate structure

 The simple rate charges a specific dollar per kilowatt hour ($/kWh) consumed.
 The tiered rate is one of the more common residential rate programs.
 The tiered rate charges a higher rate as customer usage increases.
 TOU and demand rates are structured to help maintain and control a utility's peak demand.
 The concept at its core is to discourage customers from contributing to peak-load times by charging them more money to use power at that time.
 Historically, rates have been minimal at night because the peak is during the day when all sectors are using electricity.
 Increased demand requires additional energy generation, which is traditionally provided by less efficient "peaker" plants that cost more to generate electricity than "baseload" plants.
-However, as greater penetration from renewable energy sources, like solar, are on a grid the lower cost, electricity is shifted to midday when solar generates the most energy.
+However, as greater penetration from renewable energy sources, like solar, is on the grid, the lower cost of electricity is shifted to midday when solar generates the most energy.
 Time of use (TOU) tariffs can shift electricity consumption out of peak periods, thus helping the grid cope with variable renewable energy.

 A feed-in tariff (FIT) is an energy-supply policy that supports the development of renewable power generation.
 FITs give financial benefits to renewable power producers.
 In the United States, FIT policies guarantee that eligible renewable generators will have their electricity purchased by their utility.
 The FIT contract contains a guaranteed period of time (usually 15–20 years) that payments in dollars per kilowatt hour ($/kWh) will be made for the full output of the system.

 Net metering is another billing mechanism that supports the development of renewable power generation, specifically, solar power.
 The mechanism credits solar energy system owners for the electricity their system adds to the grid.
 Residential customers with rooftop photovoltaic (PV) systems will typically generate more electricity than their home consumes during daylight hours, so net metering is particularly advantageous.
 During this time where generation is greater than consumption, the home's electricity meter will run backward to provide a credit on the homeowner's electricity bill.
 The value of solar electricity is less than the retail rate, so net metering customers are actually subsidized by all other customers of the electric utility.

 United States: the Federal Energy Regulatory Commission (FERC) oversees the wholesale electricity market along with the interstate transmission of electricity.
-Public Service Commissions (PSC), which are also known as Public utilities commission (PUC), regulate utility rates within each state.
+Public Service Commissions (PSC), which are also known as Public Utilities commission (PUC), regulate utility rates within each state.